sfbrigade/compass/README.md

    cp server/.env.example server/.env.local
    ```

-There are two ways to run Compass locally
+There are three ways to run Compass locally

 ### **Option 1: Run client, server and database in docker (recommended)**